Vision-iOS/Documentation/README.md

 - Changing the image by scaling.
 - Reset image changes.
 - Undoing image editing.
-- Object recognition based on the given image.
+- Object recognition is based on the given image.
 - Creation of table containing recognized objects.
 - Deletion of one or more recognized objects by the user.
 - Saving the image with the corresponding metadata on the recognized objects.